 While Anthony Davis seems like one interesting sleeper, Chicago’s Derrick Rose is another potentially undervalued player.
 LeBron James and Kevin Love both have better odds of leading the league in scoring than Rose, but there are only so many touches to go around in Cleveland.
 One has to imagine that Irving, Love and James will all see a slight reduction in scoring this season.

 Meanwhile, all reports from the Team USA coaching staff are that Rose is fully healed and has returned to his MVP-form.
 Prior to his knee injury in 2011, Rose averaged 25.0 ppg which would have been good for sixth last season.
+While Bwin listed the athletic point guard’s odds at +1000, Rose is listed at +4000 at Bovada which one again underscores the importance of shopping for the best line.

 Another intriguing option is Miami’s Dwyane Wade.
 With LeBron James back in Cleveland, Wade will once again be asked to should much of the scoring load.
 And while public sentiment following the NBA Finals seemed to be the Wade is over the hill, his numbers tell a much different story.